gszauer/GamePhysicsCookbook/README.md

 This book is a comprehensive guide to game collision detection, but only briefly touches on the topic of collision resolution (Physics).
 Originally this book was planned as two books:

-1) Primitive Collisions Cookbook
+1. Primitive Collisions Cookbook
-2) Game Physics Cookbook
+2. Game Physics Cookbook

 I was only able to write one book.
 This means a LOT of information had to be packed into this book.
-The general breakdown is as follows
+The general breakdown for the book is as follows:

-[TODO] Chapter breakdowns
+* __Chapters 1, 2 and 3__    cover the basics Linear Algebra.
+* __Chapters 4, 5 and 6__    cover two dimensional primitives and how to detect intersections between them.
+* __Chapters 8, 9 and 10__   cover three dimensional primitives and the most efficient way to determine intersections between them.
+* __Chapters 11, 12 and 13__ cover meshes, scenes and scene organization.
+* __Chapters 14, 15 and 16__ cover physics.
+Throughout these three chapters we built a very basic rigid body physics engine.
+Even though the engine is basic; we do some interesting things with it.

+The final three chapters on physics implement particle physics, rigid body physics and soft body physics (cloth).
+All of these topics are used to progressivley build a rigid body physics engine troughout chapters 14, 15 and 16.

 # Issues